 - a feeling of being more creative

-Marijuana can cause the body to become dependent on the good feelings it produces.
+Cannabis can cause the body to become dependent on the good feelings it produces.

-Over time, a person’s body may greatly reduce the number of endocrines it creates because the chemicals within marijuana replace the naturally occurring chemicals present in the body.
+Over time, a person’s body may greatly reduce the number of endocrines it creates because the chemicals within cannabis replace the naturally occurring chemicals present in the body.
 However, this is still just a theory, as there has been no research yet.

 THC levels in the blood vary over time.
 Generally, they will build until they peak, and once they peak, they start to work their way out of the blood through a person’s urine or stool.

-As THC levels rise and fall, a person may experience different effects from marijuana.
+As THC levels rise and fall, a person may experience different effects from cannabis.
 During the peak, a person is most likely to experience the euphoric effect.
 As the THC concentrations in the blood begin to fall, however, a person may experience: